mosn/htnn/CONTRIBUTING.md

   If it is appropriate to write a design document, the document must be hosted either in the GitHub tracking issue, or linked to from the issue and hosted in a public location.
 * Small patches and bug fixes don't need prior communication.
-* If you are going to submit a huge feature (> 300 LOC excluding tests or generated code), better to split it into several PRs.
+* If you are going to submit a huge PR (> 300 LOC excluding generated code), better to split it into several PRs.
 Each PR should be well tested.
 For example, when submitting a new plugin, you can split it into:
   1. basic feature